 As with any change, some resistance can be expected and strong leadership is essential.
-However, resistance is unlikely to come from your good tradespeople, many of whom will have been frustrated by having to find ways to get through the day without getting too bored.
+However, resistance is unlikely to come from your good tradespeople, who will find their work more challenging and rewarding.
 Most tradespeople in the new crew will find that their project assignments are more interesting than many maintenance routines and will provide learning opportunities.

 The greatest resistance will come from the union, because the change will eventually result in a reduction in their membership, and their revenue.
 It is, of course, necessary to respect any agreements that are in place, but those agreements usually provide considerable freedom for improving performance.